-The role of professional licensing agencies (e.g., medical, nursing, dental, and pharmacy licensing boards) is to oversee licensing and credentialing of healthcare providers and other licensed professionals and to ensure that competency requirements are met.
-State professional licensing agencies may get involved in an outbreak response when regulatory assistance is needed for situations that involve licensed healthcare providers in healthcare settings that are not licensed or Medicarecertified at the facility level, such as a typical doctor's office or dental practice.3 Likewise, licensing boards may receive or investigate complaints involving patient infections that could signal an outbreak, warranting attention from public health agencies.
+The role of professional licensing agencies (e.g., medical, nursing, dental, pharmacy licensing boards) is to oversee licensing and credentialing of healthcare providers and other licensed professionals and ensure that competency requirements are met.
+State professional licensing agencies might get involved in an outbreak response when regulatory assistance is needed for situations that involved licensed healthcare providers in healthcare settings that are not licensed or Medicare-certified at the facility level, such as a typical doctor's office or dental practice.
+Likewise, licensing boards may receive or investigate complaints involving patient infections that could signal an outbreak, warranting attention from public health agencies.

-State public health agencies should have processes in place that address bidirectional sharing of information with professional licensing agencies when needed, and thresholds and limitations for sharing this information should be established in advance.
-During outbreaks involving licensed healthcare providers, it can be helpful to involve professional licensing agencies if egregious practices are found or questions arise regarding a particular scope of practice, particularly when a healthcare facility is not operating as a state-licensed healthcare facility.

-Involvement of the professional licensing agency can be as simple as providing information or it may rise to the level of a joint investigation.
-This situation is generally less common than those involving licensed healthcare facilities and, therefore, it is important for state public health agencies to have appropriate contact information and processes for contacting professional licensing boards, sharing information and conducting joint investigations when needed.
-As with state survey agencies, involving regulatory partners in outbreak response training can help clarify roles and enhance legal preparedness during an outbreak, including identifying conditions or criteria that may warrant joint investigations.
+State public health agencies should have processes in place that address bi-directional sharing of information with professional licensing agencies when needed; thresholds and limitations for sharing information should be established in advance.
+During outbreaks involving licensed healthcare providers, it can be helpful to involve professional licensing agencies if egregious practices are found or questions arise regarding score of practice, particularly when a healthcare facility is not operating as a state-licensed healthcare facility.
+Involvement of the professional licensing agency might be simply providing information, or it might rise to the level of a joint investigation.
+This situation is generally less common than those involving licensed healthcare facilities, and therefore it is important for state public health agencies to have appropriate contact information and processes for contacting professional licensing boards, sharing information, and conducting joint investigations when needed.
+As with state survey agencies, including regulatory partners in outbreak response training can help clarify roles and enhance legal preparedness during an outbreak, including identifying the conditions or criteria that might warrant joint investigations.